viviunn/SAM_Med2D/README.md

 Use `SAM_Med2D/new scripts/preprocess_masks.py` to convert ground truth masks to binary masks.

 ### Dataset Configuration and JSON Mappings
-Prepare train and test datasets according to the instructions below.
+Prepare train and test datasets according to the original SAM-Med2D instructions below.
 - Training Set: Each training set requires an `image2label_train.json` file.
 - Test Set: The test set requires a `label2image_test.json` file.
 - Validation Set: If using a validation set, prepare a `label2image_val.json` file.